 Furthermore, although both employees and employers are required to make social security contributions, it is the employer's responsibility to calculate and withhold the correct amount of contributions for both parties.
 Here it should be noted that it is only possible for one employer to make these contributions in one specific month and the social security and housing fund contributions must be paid monthly between the 1st and 15th of the next month.

 In practice, some employers may mutually agree with their employees to not contribute to the social security and housing fund schemes in order to minimize labor costs and maximize the employee's net salary, however, this practice is illegal.

-Foreign employees have been required to participate in the Chinese social security system as of 2011, however, since the system is managed at a local level there are some differences between cities.
-For example, in departure from other cities, foreign employees and their employers in Shanghai are exempted from make social security and housing fund contributions.
+Foreign employees have been required to participate in the Chinese social security system as of 2011, however, since the system is managed at a local level, there are some differences between cities.
+For example, in departure from other cities, foreign employees and their employers in Shanghai are exempted from making social security and housing fund contributions.

 When hiring employees in China, employers must abide by relevant labor laws and tax laws and as such are as well required to make contributions to social security and the housing provident fund.
 As compliance is becoming increasingly important, it is essential for the management of foreign-invested enterprises to have a thorough understanding of the Chinese social security system and housing fund scheme.